Humboldt Steelhead Days, year #5, Jan. 13 to Feb. 17, 2018

 “Mad River Alliance’s goals are to promote wintertime steelhead angling in Humboldt County and continue working toward restoring our wild fish populations,” Feral said.
 “The Mad River watershed supports at least 37 fish species utilizing the river for some part of their life history.
 For salmon and steelhead, the annual return and spawning is an integral part of Humboldt’s cultural identity and way of life.
 Each year, wild fish return to their native streams, spawn and continue the cycle of life.
 Seeing these amazing creatures return from their miles-long journey will appeal to anyone who loves the natural world.”

-HSD angler, Sean Jansen said, “Chasing steelhead on the North Coast is an absolute privilege.
+HSD angler and photographer, Sean Jansen said, “Chasing steelhead on the North Coast is an absolute privilege.
 However it takes equal parts obsession as well as patience.
 Obsession in studying weather patterns, river flows, water clarity, and tidal patterns.
 And patience for waiting for all to align.
 Upon the anticipation of the arrival of these fish, the true reward comes from the immense beauty they swim through.”
 (Read Sean’s article about HSD in the North Coast Journal, click here.)

 This year, HSD organizers decided against including the Eel River as part of the fishing contest in favor of hatchery fish located in the Mad and Trinity rivers.